Garner Prairie Church Cemetery

 Today, Polk County is a mix of rural communities and growing suburban areas.
 Its proximity to Houston has attracted residents looking for a quieter way of life while still having access to urban amenities.
 The county remains influenced by its past, with reminders of its rich history visible in the form of historic sites, museums, and landmarks that showcase the diverse and fascinating story of Polk County.

-This timeline provides a concise overview of the key events in the history of Polk County, Texas.
+This timeline provides a condensed summary of the historical journey of Polk County, Texas.

 • 1846 - Polk County, Texas is established.